Career and Residency Planning

 Department of Graduate Medical Education Resources

 - Visit the PNWU Department of Graduate Medical Education webpage

 - Research regional FM programs Family Medicine Residency Network

-- Residency Talk Tuesdays!
-Talk with us about residency planning every Tuesday in the BHH Foyer at lunchtime.
-(On hold for now)
+- Residency Talk Thursdays!
+Talk with us about residency planning every Thursday, virtually, at lunchtime.